deep-finder/tirfm-deepfinder/README.md

 </objlist>
 ```

-If you used a software other than `napari-exodeepfinder`, make sure your output files follow the same structure.
+If you used an alternative software (e.g. ImageJ) other than `napari-exodeepfinder` to annotate exocytosis events, make sure your output files follow the same structure.
 It can be `csv` files, but they must follow the same naming, as in the following `example.csv`:

 ```
 tomo_idx,class_label,x,y,z